Academics are at the heart of everything we do at Goshen High School. We firmly believe that every child, given time and support, can and will learn.

 Opportunity Knocks is another freshman program that helps students who might not be ready for the full rigor of high school academics.

 Goshen Community Schools uses Follett Destiny Software to manage the district media centers resources.
-Students can use the destiny website to research what literature and media resources are available for all there classroom research needs.
+Students can use the destiny website to research what literature and media resources are available for all their classroom research needs.